mwanta/TextEditor/README.md

 - add ability to enter the go down a line.
 - add other classes of text, such as a header or subtext.

-This program can be run in an IDE with the provided code.

 I am the sole contributor to this project.

 Screenshots of the text editor: